Grant Ward: Bristol Rovers

 On 27 January 2023, Ward signed for League One club Bristol Rovers.
-He made his debut the following day as a substitute in a 5–1 defeat at Morecambe.
-On 10 April 2023, he scored his first goal for the club with the winner in a 2–1 victory over Fleetwood Town, his cross flying over the goalkeeper's head and finding the top corner.
-Having only signed a short-term contract until the end of the season, he was reportedly receiving interest from other clubs with a new contract offer from Rovers also on the table.
+Manager Joey Barton said he was a "quality addition" with a great deal of experience.
+Ward made his debut the following day as a substitute in a 5–1 defeat at Morecambe.
+On 10 April, he scored his first goal for the club with the winner in a 2–1 victory over Fleetwood Town, his cross flying over the goalkeeper's head and finding the top corner.
+Having only signed a short-term contract until the end of the 2022–23 season, he was reportedly receiving interest from other clubs with a new contract offer from Rovers also on the table.
 He was officially offered a contract at the end of the season.